 We felt that our results were fairly consistent among our three users.
 Our testers appreciated the information we were giving them, and all the screens contributed to shaping a positive attitude towards Swipe out Starvation.
 We realized that our visuals really aid user’s understanding of how SOS works, given that they were roughly sketched out.
 We decided to take our users’ advice of combining the icons from the first version of the 1st screen with the content from the second version of the first screen.

-Based on our results from our first round of testing we updated our design:
+Based on our results from our first round of testing we updated our design.
+Click through our first round of screens:

 1: Few users identified who this product was representing without a second or third look.
 After second or third attempt, Swipe Out Starvation was identified however, the logo was commonly mistaken as a fancy header.
 It was also common for the product to be mistaken for an infographic or phone app instead of a website.
 This indicated that we needed to change the layout and aesthetics of our design to better communicate the fact that this was a website.